 5 Conversations To Have Before Marriage

 “I was head-over-heels in love with my husband, and just like most couples, I had a ‘we’ll figure it out as we go’ approach.
 It was only later that I found out about my husband’s debts.
-I immediately took charge of the situation, made an expense sheet and began to monitor our outgoings.
-It took us two years to settle the debts, but we’re glad it’s done,” says 34-year-old sales manager Radhika.
+I immediately took charge of the situation, made an expense sheet, and began to monitor our outgoings.
+It took us two years to settle the debts, but we’re glad it’s done,” says 34-year-old sales manager Rachel.

 “You cannot outsource sex in your marriage.
-So if you suspect that you and your partner might not be as compatible sexually, you’re pretty much guaranteed to invite problems to your bedroom,” explains Mumbai-based psychologist Deepali Shetty.
+So if you suspect that you and your partner might not be as compatible sexually, you’re pretty much guaranteed to invite problems into your bedroom,” explains Mumbai-based psychologist Deepali Shetty.

-“Having a baby somewhere between two to five years of marriage is the most natural thing, but when I brought the topic up after three years of my marriage, my husband said that he didn’t want kids, and he assumed that I didn’t want one, too – just because I cringed at their sight during college days,” says 33-year-old Zumba instructor Natasha.
+“Having a baby somewhere between two to five years of marriage is the most natural thing, but when I brought the topic up after three years of my marriage, my husband said that he didn’t want kids, and he assumed that I didn’t want one, either—just because I cringed at their sight during college days,” says 33-year-old Zumba instructor Natasha.

 4. The division of chores

 “My wife decided to take a break from work after marriage, and since we’d moved to the suburbs, I assumed that she’d take care of some of the domestic chores like stocking up on fruits and veggies, supervising the cook, sorting the laundry, and I’d do all I could over the weekends,” says Richard.

-5. Discuss about responsibility of parents
+5. Discuss about responsibilities as parents

 Before you tie the knot, having kids and the responsibilities that ensue seem so far off in the future that discussions may often be delayed.
 But these are things you should discuss before marriage so that in the future, misunderstandings don’t happen.